vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Process List

 Get a list of processes from the Vochain for a specific entityId.
 There is a hardcoded maximum size of 64 for the process list.
-The starting process id to look at, can be specified using the field `fromId`.
-If `fromId` is empty, the first 64 process ids will be returned.
+The initial process height can be specified using the field `from`.
+If `from` is empty, the first 64 process ids will be returned.

-The `fromId` field can be used to seek an specific position and start from it.
-So if the first call with `fromId` empty returns 64 values, a second call may be done using `fromId`=`lastProcIdReceived` to get the next 64 values.
+The `from` field can be used to seek an specific position and start from it.
+So if the first call with `from` empty returns 64 values, a second call may be done using `from`=`lastProcHeightReceived` to get the next 64 values.

 ```json